manymoments/manymoments.github.io/_posts/2019-10-15-consensus-for-state-machine-replication.markdown

 ### Seperation of concerns

-The process of adding a new command to a FT-SMR can be decomposed into three parts:
+The process of adding a new command to a FT-SMR can be decomposed into three tasks:

 1. Dissimnating the command
 2. Committing the command
 3. Executing the command

 Many moden FT-SMR systems have seperate sub-systems for each task.
 This allows each task to works as a sperate queeues that stream tasks between them.
 Seperating into sub-systems allows to optimize and tune in one and to better detect bottlnecks.
 See [this post](https://decentralizedthoughts.github.io/2019-12-06-dce-the-three-scalability-bottlenecks-of-state-machine-replication/) for the basics of SMR task seperation and [this post](https://decentralizedthoughts.github.io/2022-06-28-DAG-meets-BFT/) for the modern seperation of the data dissimination stage.